-- If you are a federal employee, analyze your exposure.
-Are you a manager, law enforcement officer, director, program manger, political, contracting officer, or someone who is responsible for making decisions in the best interest of the public?
-If so, you are more likely to be pulled into a civil suit (Bivens action or personal capacity suit), or be sued individually yet along with other employees, where DOJ may deny representation.
-(The $1,000,000 and $2,000,000 federal employee policies provide you with an attorney to defend AND pay damages if you are found liable and the agency will not indemnify.)
+If you are a federal employee, analyze your exposure.
+Are you a manager, law enforcement officer, director, program manager, political, contracting officer, or someone who is responsible for making decisions in the best interest of the public?
+If so, you are more likely to be pulled into a civil suit (Bivens action or personal capacity suit), or be sued individually- yet along with other employees- where DOJ may deny representation.
+The $1,000,000 and $2,000,000 federal employee policies provide you with an attorney to defend against allegations AND pay financial damages if you are found liable and the agency will not indemnify you.

-- Understand what is meant by civil suit "defense costs”.
-The defense attorney representing you is critical – and at $400+ per hour for the good ones experienced in federal law – is also very expensive.
-Unlike other companies, the legal representation for civil suits provided by FEDS is not capped by administrative sublimits of the policy.
-We provide experienced, knowledgeable, tenacious counsel to defend you all the way up to the $1,000,000 or $2,000,000 limit of the policy.
-(For federal employees, $100 in additional premium provides you with $1,000,000 in additional civil defense/indemnification).
+Understand what is meant by civil suit "defense costs”.
+The defense attorney representing you is critical – and at $400+ per hour for a good attorney experienced in federal employment law – it is also very expensive.
+Unlike other companies, the legal representation for civil suits provided by FEDS Protection is not capped by administrative sub-limits of the policy.
+We provide experienced, knowledgeable, tenacious counsel to defend you all the way up to the $1,000,000 or $2,000,000 limit of the policy at a minimal cost.
+Something to keep in mind when determining which policy is right for you is that $100 in additional premium provides you with $1,000,000 in additional civil defense/indemnification.

 Both the $1,000,000 and $2,000,000 policy options provide identical protection for Administrative & Disciplinary Matters (including employment practice liability for managers and supervisors), Criminal Investigations & Proceedings, and Worldwide Coverage.